OllieJones/sqlite-object-cache/readme.txt

 `Unable to execute statement: database is locked in /var/www/wp-content/object-cache.php:1234`

 This can happen if your server places your WordPress files on network-attached storage (that is, on a network drive).
 To solve this, store your cached data on a locally attached drive.
-See the question here about storing your data in a more secure place.
+See the question about storing your data in a more secure place.

+= Why do I get errors when I use WP-CLI to administer my site? =

+Sometimes [WP-CLI](https://wp-cli.org/) commands issued from a shell run with a different user from the web server.
+This plugin creates one or more object-cache files.
+An object-cache file may not be readable or writeable by the web server if it was created by the wp-cli user.
+Or the other way around.

+On Linux, you can run your WP-CLI shell commands like this:  `sudo -u www-data wp config list`  This ensures they run with the same user as the web server.

 = What do the Statistics mean? =